Benin Bronze Leopard Head

 Dimensions cm: 26 long x 19 wide

 Ref.
 Number: 0294

-This beautiful Benin bronze leopard head is old, late 19th – early 20th Century.
-It has a little deterioration on the back of the head but does not detract from the true beauty, amazing style and brilliant craftsmanship to have made this using the old “lost wax” method of bronzing.
+This beautiful Benin bronze leopard head is an attractive piece of African craftmanship.
+It has a little deterioration on the back of the head but does not detract from the true beauty.
+Showing good markings and well cast, being cast using the process known as ‘ lost wax’.

 Bronze leopard heads, a royal icon, were often worn as hip or waist ornaments by chiefs of all ranks, the king’s were of ivory.